CryptArc/Coin/README.md

 cd ..

-qmake
+qmake-qt4 platinum-qt.pro "USE_UPNP=-"

-make
+make -j2

 if you get the error about libleveldb.a then

-cd leveldb
+cd src/leveldb

 make -f Makefile libmemenv.a libleveldb.a

 cd ..

+cd ..

-make
+make -j2

 launch Platinum-PT